rafaelscariot/rafaelscariot/README.md

 ### Is there anybody out there?

 - 🔭 Hi, I'm Rafael!
-I'm 21 years old and I've been working with software development for 4 years with emphasis on back development.
+I'm 21 years old and I've been working with software development for 4 years with emphasis on backend development.

 ##